What is the best autism therapy for creating independence in a child with ASD?

 She learned that coaching a child with ASD requires both laying advance groundwork in front of the child, as well as recognizing and removing barriers or pitfalls that might arise.

-Developing the ability to recognize and support the creation of independence by following your child’s needs and developmental level instead of pushing them to adhere to the norm is a skill that parents can only develop when they understand the social, cultural and personal/emotional frameworks that create successful autism therapy.
+Developing the ability to recognize and support the creation of independence by following your child’s needs and developmental level (Click here to learn more about The Hardest Part of Navigating Life with An ASD Child.) of pushing them to adhere to the norm is a skill that parents can only develop when they understand the social, cultural and personal/emotional frameworks that create successful autism therapy.